tonethar/IGME-330-Master/notes/HW-wc-1.md

 - Now preview this in the browser:
   - you should be able to see the `<hr>`s in the browser's window
   - because we specified `mode: "open"`, some of the internal structure of the component is visible.
-Go ahead and look in the web inspector to see this
+Go ahead and look in the web inspector for `#shadow-root` to see this
   - change the `mode` to `"closed"` and then head back to the inspector to see the change

 <hr>